jloveric/high-order-layers/README.md

 [![Build Status](https://travis-ci.org/jloveric/piecewise-polynomial-layers.svg?branch=master)](https://travis-ci.org/jloveric/piecewise-polynomial-layers)
 [![Zenodo](https://zenodo.org/badge/DOI/10.5281/zenodo.3628932.svg)](https://zenodo.org/record/3628932#.Xi-RAd-YXRY)
 # Piecewise Polynomial Layers for Tensorflow
-Tensorflow layers using piecewise Lagrange polynomials with Gauss Lobatto nodes.
+Tensorflow layers using piecewise Lagrange polynomials with Gauss Lobatto nodes (I'm also adding truncated fourier series and other orthogonal functions).
 This is a technique commonly used in finite element analysis and means that the weight assigned to each node is exactly the function value at that node.
 Long ago I wrote a c++ code that explored higher order polynomials in the synapse of a standard neural network [here](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) .
 Here I'm implementing some of that capability in Tensorflow.